 Average Weather in Odessa Ukraine

-In Odessa, the summers are warm and mostly clear and the winters are long, chilly, dry, windy, and partly cloudy.
+In Odessa, the summers are warm and mostly clear and the winters are long, very cold, dry, windy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 24°F to 84°F and is rarely below 8°F or above 92°F.

 Average High and Low Temperature